broccolijs/broccoli-funnel/README.md

         └── todo.js
 ```

-You can select files that match a regular expression exclude them from copying:
+You can select files that match a glob expression and exclude them from copying:

 ```javascript
 var Funnel = require('broccoli-funnel');